mgcooper/icemodel/test/TOOL_REFERENCE.md

   invalid, the run records `meta.ambient_stable = false` once and `results.quality.passed = false`; every case keeps its own verdict.
   `measure_anchor=false` skips the anchor for a quick diagnostic comparison
-- every run records `meta.attestation`: foreign MATLAB process count, minimum, median, and maximum one-minute load average, and AC power, sampled at run start, after each case, and at run end; each case row also records the load average and foreign count sampled right after it
+- every run records `meta.attestation`: foreign MATLAB process count, the one-minute load average at run start and its minimum, median, and maximum over the run, and AC power, sampled at run start, after each case, and at run end; each case row also records the load average and foreign count sampled right after it
 - `results.passed` is the comparison verdict and `results.quality` the
   measurement quality verdict of `perfMeasurementQuality`; a release gate blocks on quality and reads the comparison as information